xujinlai/homepage/content/post/move-to-hugo.md

 +++

 ## Intro
-I have moved my homepage to [Hugo](https://gohugo.io/) which I think is the fastest static website generator I think.
+I have moved my homepage to [Hugo](https://gohugo.io/) which I think is the fastest static website generator.
 On the other hand, I like the theme - [Acadmic](https://github.com/gcushen/hugo-academic) which is best for the persons who like me is in academia.